 The USDA is pushing dietary guidelines based on environmental concerns, as opposed to basing their advice on nutritional science, which is against the law.

-So, there’s two things going on here.
+Actually, there are two issues here.
 In the first place, the USDA advisory panel isn’t even using science.

-And on top of that, in order to appease the Obama administration, the guidelines are set to provide dietary guidelines based on environmental concerns.
+And on top of that, the guidelines are set based on environmental concerns as opposed to nutritional science.
 Fortunately, there are some politicians pushing back.